rpasta42/skomakare/README.md

 2D Graphics environment with a custom scheme-like scripting language called [lambda-oxide](https://github.com/KostyaKow/LambdaOxide).
-The main aim of the project is to teach lisp to kids and introduce people to progamming.
+The main aim of the project is to teach fundamentals of programming to kids and introduce beginner programmers to lisp.
 Skomakare is written in rust and uses glium.

 [Example Tic Tac Toe game](https://github.com/KostyaKow/skomakare/blob/master/examples/tictactoe.lo)